bluesky/tutorial-boost-beamtime-productivity/README.md

 ### Disclaimer
 The `Boost_1.ipynb` is not designed for git rendering, and the notebook is most informative when utilized in the designated environment.
+The notebook in part is a workbook and is designed to have some "missing" elements.